Your expert guide answers: is Huelva worth visiting?

 Where is Huelva?

-Huelva Province borders Sevilla Province, Portugal and the Spanish autonomous region of Extremadura.
+Huelva Province is in Andalucía.
+It borders Sevilla and Cádiz Provinces, Portugal and the Spanish autonomous region of Extremadura.

 If you’re in Seville, Cádiz, or Gibraltar then it’s well worth considering taking some time to explore this under-visited yet beautiful province.